• Project

 Project overview

 Reconnecting waterways where our roads act as barriers is a priority for the state.
 In western Washington, that means building hundreds of fish passable structures under state highways to create habitat essential for meeting fish recovery goals.
-Beginning in late 2024, WSDOT will begin installing new fish passable structures that carry five different creeks under SR 169.
-Two of these creeks are located north of Black Diamond, the other three are south of Black Diamond.
+Beginning as soon as early 2026, WSDOT will begin installing new fish passable structures that carry five creeks and tributaries beneath SR 169 to the north and south of Black Diamond.

 Timeline